 Since then, I’ve helped to deliver the famous British Airways service to customers on both short- and long-haul flights.
 I love the variety, from serving a drink to helping a customer who’s feeling faint.
 I get to meet people from all walks of life, from all over the world.
 And I see the most amazing places: one week I’m climbing Table Mountain overlooking Cape Town; the next, sunbathing on South Beach, Miami.

-It’s a career too, not just a job: I’m now a qualified Cabin Crew member and working towards becoming part of World Class Cabin Crew.
+It’s a career too, not just a job: I’m now a qualified Cabin Crew member and working towards becoming an Inflight Lead.
 If you’re confident, prepared to work with different colleagues and adaptable to different customer personalities, it could also be a career for you.